lamikr/rocm_sdk_builder/README.md

 Note that the babs.sh -i command is not strictly required.
 That command will download source code for all projects in advance instead of downloading them one by one while the build progress.
 This is a new feature starting from the rocm sdk builder 6.1.2.

-Build is installed automatically to /opt/rocm_sdk_612 directory but it is possible to override that by specifying the INSTALL_DIR_PREFIX_SDK_ROOT environment that points to other directory before starting the build.
-This can be done for example by specifying the ./envsetup_pre.sh file that babs.sh will always run if it exist.
+Build is installed automatically to /opt/rocm_sdk_612 directory but it is possible to change this by specifying the INSTALL_DIR_PREFIX_SDK_ROOT environment variable in envsetup_user.sh file.
+Check the envsetup_user_template.sh for further information.

 ```
 # ./babs.sh -i